MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Here is an example of how the data array looks like in practice:

-..  figure:: ../images/stucture_dataarray.PNG
+..  figure:: ../images/stucture_dataarray.png
     :align: center
     :scale: 75 %

-Additionally,

-From here, users can use xarray's function for data array to extract 'slices' of data.
+From here, users can use xarray's function for data array to query data.

 Obtaining load combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^